 Understanding homesickness:

-When feeling homesick there is a tendency to feel as if you are the only one experiencing these feelings.
-However, many students have gone through the challenges of settling into university life and have found ways to get through these times.
+When feeling homesick, there is a tendency to feel as if you are the only one experiencing these feelings.
+It is very common for people to miss home when they first start university.

-To manage this period you can remind yourself of the transition periods you have been through before (eg. from primary school to secondary school), and that after a while you gradually got used to the situation.
+You can manage this period by remembering previous transitions (e.g., from primary to secondary school) and how you adjusted over time.
 Think about what you enjoy doing.
-Perhaps you can invite another student in your flat to go out and explore the campus or you can go into town and explore your new environment.
+Perhaps you can invite another student in your flat to go out and explore the campus, or you can go into town and explore your new environment.

 Focus on the new opportunities:

-You may already have explored the university Essential pages on the website to find out what activities are available to explore.
-You may also have explored where you can meet other students who are also looking to meet new people and make friends.
-You can check the Reading Students Union website, or go to their offices on Whiteknights campus to find out about their activities and services.
+You may have already looked at the university Essential pages on the website to see what activities are available.
+You may also have explored what events are taking place, where you can meet other students who share your desire to meet new people and form friendships.
+You can check out the Reading Students Union website or visit their offices on Whiteknights campus to learn about their activities and services.

-If you wonder which of the activities available will be something you like, but feel uncertain about trying them out, you can ask for more information.
+If you wonder which of the activities available will be something you like but feel uncertain about trying them out, you can ask for more information.
 This will enable you to see if you want to participate in them.
-Perhaps you may feel that it is difficult to decide what to do first, or perhaps you may wonder how to decide which activities are worth attending to as you want to make the most of your time.
-As there are so many things available it is likely that you might be uncertain about what is best to do and not miss out on anything.
-Even if you do not get to see and do what you would like, keep in mind that there will be many opportunities to explore new activities during the academic year.
+Perhaps you find it challenging to choose what to do first, or perhaps you’re unsure about which activities to prioritise in order to maximise your time.
+As there are so many things available, it is likely that you might be uncertain about what is best to do and not miss out on anything.
+Even if you do not get to see and do what you would like during Welcome Week, keep in mind that there will be many opportunities to explore new activities during the academic year.

-Adapting to new situations involves taking risks, so if the activity was not what you expected, for example, if the evening out was not as enjoyable as you hoped it would be give yourself credit for having tried it.
-It was not a mistake as you did not know how it would turn out.
-You can try another activity next time and this way you meet new people.
+Adapting to new situations involves taking risks, so if the activity was not what you expected (e.g., if the evening out was not as enjoyable as you hoped it would be), give yourself credit for having tried it.
+It was not a mistake; you did not know how it would turn out.
+You can try another activity next time, and this way you can meet new people.

 Whenever we try something different, we are stretching ourselves beyond our comfort zone.
-This can make us feel uncomfortable, but we do it because we want to meet people and have pleasant experiences.
-After a while the sense of unease decreases and you will develop a sense of familiarity and confidence.
+While uncomfortable, we do this to meet new people and have new experiences.
+After a while, the sense of unease decreases, and you will develop a sense of familiarity and confidence.

 Learning to tolerate frustration and disappointment will enable you to move forward.
-By keeping an open mind, maintaining a flexible attitude and a sense of curiosity you will be able to identify new opportunities.
-What is important is that you explore and eventually find what works for you.
+By keeping an open mind, maintaining a flexible attitude, and having a sense of curiosity, you will be able to identify new opportunities.
+What matters is that you explore and eventually find what works for you.

 Wishing you a stimulating time and rewarding experiences during the year you are beginning.